stevedowney/user_announcements/README.md

 ## Assumptions

+* you are using the Bootstrap framework.
+If not, use the `--no-bootstrap` option when you run the installer
 * your controllers respond to `ensure_admin_user` which ensures only admin users can create/edit/delete announcemets
 * your controllers respond to `current_user`, which is also a `helper_method`